Laurie0131/ATBB-Memory_Protection_in_UEFI_BIOS/protection-for-pe-image.md

 -->

 ## Protection for PE image

-In UEFI\/PI firmware, the SMM image is a normal PE\/COFF image loaded by the SmmCore.
-If a given section of the SMM image is page aligned, it may be protected according to the section attributes, such as read-only for the code and non-executable for data.
-See the top right of figure 1.

-In EDK II, the PiSmmCore \([https:\/\/github.com\/tianocore\/edk2\/blob\/master\/MdeModulePkg\/Core\/PiSmmCore\/MemoryAttributesTable.c](https://github.com/tianocore/edk2/blob/master/MdeModulePkg/Core/PiSmmCore/MemoryAttributesTable.c)\) checks the PE image alignment and builds an `EDKII_PI_SMM_MEMORY_ATTRIBUTES_TABLE` \([https:\/\/github.com\/tianocore\/edk2\/blob\/master\/MdeModulePkg\/Include\/Guid\/PiSmmMemoryAttributesTable.h](https://github.com/tianocore/edk2/blob/master/MdeModulePkg/Include/Guid/PiSmmMemoryAttributesTable.h)\) to record such information.
-If the PI SMM image is not page aligned, this table will not be published.
-If the `EDKII_PI_SMM_MEMORY_ATTRIBUTES_TABLE` is published, that means the `EfiRuntimeServicesCode` contains only code and it is `EFI_MEMORY_RO`, and the `EfiRuntimeServicesData` contains only data and it is `EFI_MEMORY_XP`.

-Later the PiSmmCpu driver \([https:\/\/github.com\/tianocore\/edk2\/blob\/master\/UefiCpuPkg\/PiSmmCpuDxeSmm\/SmmCpuMemoryManagement.c\)\`](https://github.com/tianocore/edk2/blob/master/UefiCpuPkg/PiSmmCpuDxeSmm/SmmCpuMemoryManagement.c)`) SetMemMapAttributes\(\)\` API consumes the `EDKII_PI_SMM_MEMORY_ATTRIBUTES_TABLE` and sets the page table attribute.
+The DXE core may apply a pre-defined policy to set up the NX attribute for the PE data region and the RO attribute for the PE code region.

+1. The image is loaded by the UEFI boot service - `LoadImage()`.
+If an image is loaded in some other way, the DXE core does not have such knowledge and the DXE core cannot apply any protection.

+2. The image section is page aligned.
+If an image is not page aligned, the DXE core cannot apply the page level protection.

+3. The protection policy can be based upon a PCD ‘PcdImageProtectionPolicy`. (https://github.com/tianocore/edk2/blob/master/MdeModulePkg/MdeModulePkg.dec) Whenever a new image is loaded, the DxeCore checks the source of the image and then decides the policy of the protection.
+The policy could be to enable the protection if the sections are aligned, or disable the protection.
+The platform may choose the policy based upon the need.
+For example, if a platform thinks the image from the firmware volume should be capable of being protection, it can set protection for IMAGE_FROM_FV.
+But if a platform is not sure about a PCI option ROM or a file system on disk, it can set no-protection.

-There are several assumptions to support the PE image protection in SMM:
+There are assumptions for the PE image protection in UEFI:

-1. The PE code section and data sections are not merged.
-If those 2 sections are merged, a \#PF exception might be generated because the CPU might try to write a RO data item in the data section or execute a non-executable \(NX\) instruction in code section.
+1. [Same as SMM] The PE code section and data sections are not merged.
+If those 2 sections are merged, a #PF exception might be generated because the CPU may try to write a RO data in data section or execute a NX instruction in the code section.

-2. The PE image can be protected if it is page aligned.
-There should not be any self-modified-code in the code region.
+2. [Same as SMM] The PE image can be protected if it is page aligned.
+There should not be any self-modifying-code in the code region.
 If there is, a platform should not set this PE image to be page aligned.

-A platform may disable the XD in the UEFI environment, but this does not impact the SMM environment.
-The SMM environment may choose to always enable the XD upon SMM entry, and restore the XD state at the SMM exit point.
+3. A platform may not disable the XD in the DXE phase.
+If a platform disables the XD in the DXE phase, the X86 page table will become invalid because the XD bit in page table becomes a RESERVED bit.
+The consequence is that a #PF exception will be generated.
+If a platform wants to disable the XD bit, it must happen in the PEI phase.

+In EDK II, the DXE core image services calls `ProtectUefiImage()` on image load and `UnprotectUefiImage()` on image unload. (https://github.com/tianocore/edk2/blob/master/MdeModulePkg/Core/Dxe/Image/Image.c) Then `ProtectUefiImageCommon()` (https://github.com/tianocore/edk2/blob/master/MdeModulePkg/Core/Dxe/Misc/MemoryProtection.c) calls `GetUefiImageProtectionPolicy()` to check the image source and protection policy and parses PE alignment.
+If all checks pass, `SetUefiImageProtectionAttributes()` calls `SetUefiImageMemoryAttributes()`.
+Finally, `gCpu->SetMemoryAttribute()` sets **EFI_MEMORY_XP** or **EFI_MEMORY_RO** for the new loaded image , or clears the protection for the old unloaded image.
+When the CPU driver gets the memory attribute setting request, it updates page table.

+The X86 CPU driver https://github.com/tianocore/edk2/blob/master/UefiCpuPkg/CpuDxe/CpuDxe.c `CpuSetMemoryAttributes ()` calls  https://github.com/tianocore/edk2/blob/master/UefiCpuPkg/CpuDxe/CpuPageTable.c, `AssignMemoryPageAttributes()` to setup page table.

+The ARM CPU driver https://github.com/tianocore/edk2/blob/master/ArmPkg/Drivers/CpuDxe/CpuMmuCommon.c `CpuSetMemoryAttributes()` also has similar capability.

+If an image is loaded before CPU_ARCH protocol is ready, the DXE core just skips the setting.
+Later these images protection will be set in CPU_ARCH callback function – `MemoryProtectionCpuArchProtocolNotify() `(https://github.com/tianocore/edk2/blob/master/MdeModulePkg/Core/Dxe/Misc/MemoryProtection.c).

+In `ExitBootServices` event, `MemoryProtectionExitBootServicesCallback() `(https://github.com/tianocore/edk2/blob/master/MdeModulePkg/Core/Dxe/Misc/MemoryProtection.c) is invoked to unprotect the runtime image, because the runtime image code relocation need write code segment at `SetVirtualAddressMap()`.